 Fixed Income Securities - A client may indirectly acquire equity securities that issue proxies.
-For example, a client may acquire, directly or through a special purpose vehicle, equity securities of a municipal bond issuer whose bonds are already held in a client's account when such bonds have deteriorated or are expected shortly to deteriorate significantly in credit quality.
-The purpose of acquiring equity securities generally will be to acquire control of the bond issuer (e.g., municipal bond issuer) and to seek to prevent the credit deterioration or facilitate the liquidation or other workout of the distressed issuer's credit problem.
+For example, a client may acquire, directly or through a special purpose vehicle, equity securities of a bond obligor whose bonds are already held in a client's account when such bonds have deteriorated or are expected shortly to deteriorate significantly in credit quality.
+The purpose of acquiring equity securities generally will be to acquire control of the bond issuer (e.g., bond obligor) and to seek to prevent the credit deterioration or facilitate the liquidation or other workout of the distressed issuer's credit problem.
 In the course of exercising control of a distressed issuer, NAM may pursue the client's interests in a variety of ways, which may entail negotiating and executing consents, agreements and other arrangements and otherwise influencing the management of the issuer.
-NAM does not consider such activities proxy voting for purposes of Rule 206(4)-6 under the Investment Advisers Act of 1940, but nevertheless provides reports to the relevant parties on its control activities on a quarterly basis.
+NAM does not consider such activities proxy voting for purposes of Rule 206(4)-6 under the Advisers Act, but nevertheless provides reports to the relevant parties on its control activities on a quarterly basis.